 Rene Love, MSN’98, DNP’10, PMC’12, was named associate dean for academic affairs—graduate clinical education at the University of Florida College of Nursing in Gainesville, starting in February 2020.
 She received a grant from the Health Resources and Service Administration in October 2018, funding a partnership between the University of Arizona and MHC Healthcare, to increase the pool of psychiatric-mental health nurse practitioner doctor of nursing practice graduates able to assist patients with opioid use disorder.
-She is a member-at-large of the National Organization of Nurse Practitioner Faculties board of directors, and was named a fellow of the American Association of Nurse Practitioners in 2015.
+She was named a fellow of the American Association of Nurse Practitioners in 2015, and is a member-at-large of the National Organization of Nurse Practitioner Faculties board of directors.

 Diane Rockwell Merrill, MSN’98, presented “Lung Cancer Screening,” at the American Association of Nursing Practitioners conference in June 2019.

 Megan von Gremp Morgan, BS’97, MSN’98, is a nurse practitioner at Mercy Clinic Family Medicine and Obstetrics in Rogers, Arkansas (2020).

 Leah Barker Moynihan, MSN’98, is a women's health nurse practitioner in the division of urogynecology and reconstructive pelvic surgery at Women and Infants Hospital in Providence, Rhode Island (2016).